Luckychong/giphy/README.md

 ## Day 2
 ### JS
-- [ ] Display the image from your console log on the screen
+- [x] Display the image from your console log on the screen
-- [ ] Take user input from the input box when button is clicked
+- [x] Take user input from the input box when button is clicked
-- [ ] Update the API request url based on user input
+- [x] Update the API request url based on user input
-- [ ] Display the updated image on the screen
+- [x] Display the updated image on the screen

 ### Wrap
-- [ ] Push your changes!
+- [x] Push your changes!

 ## Day 3
 ### JS
-- [ ] Complete one of the folowing extensions
+- [x] Complete one of the following extensions
-    - Create a button that randomly chooses only one gif from response.
+- [x] Create a button that randomly chooses only one gif from response.
-    - Display all the images in the response to the screen.
+- [x] Display all the images in the response to the screen.
-    - Create a mail_to link that will email the gif to anyone you want.
+- [x] Create a mail_to link that will email the gif to anyone you want.
-    - Make the gif pop out in a modal when clicked on.
+- [x] Make the gif pop out in a modal when clicked on.

 ### Wrap
-- [ ] Push your changes!
+- [x] Push your changes!